Rampant (film): Plot

 The only survivor of the would-be assassins is captured by Kim because he is infected.
 The ministers let the assassin infect a concubine, who later infects the king.
-Lee Chung arrives at the king's court, where he requests an army to crush the vampires.
-The paranoid king initially agrees as long Lee Chung does not want the throne, but the ministers instigate him to rescind the order, claiming no vampire outbreak, only a civil rebellion.
+Lee Chung arrives at the king's court, where he requests an army to crush the zombies.
+The paranoid king initially agrees as long Lee Chung does not want the throne, but the ministers instigate him to rescind the order, claiming no zombie outbreak, only a civil rebellion.
 The Jemulpo partisans are arrested, while Lee Chung and Gyeong-bin are ordered to attend a banquet for a visiting Qing delegation.

-At the banquet, the king fully turns into a vampire.
-Kim slays him and unleashes vampires in an attempt to kill the opposition along with the Qing delegation.
-However, Kim is bitten by a vampire and cornered by the other ministers.
+At the banquet, the king fully turns into a zombie.
+Kim slays him and unleashes zombies in an attempt to kill the opposition along with the Qing delegation.
+However, Kim is bitten by a zombie and cornered by the other ministers.
 Kim slays them all, chops off his hand to slow the infection, then madly declares himself king.

-Gyeong-bin convinces Lee Chung not to flee but to protect the people, so Lee Chung, the royal guard and his Jemulpo allies freed from prison proceed to fight to prevent the vampires from escaping the palace and attacking the capital.
-Lee Chung and his allies plan to draw the vampires together into a gigantic fiery explosion at the palace, but Kim kills Hak-Su and an infected Park, preventing the explosion.
-Lee Chung continues the plan, battling a horde of vampires and Kim, and scatters oil on the floor of the palace.
+Gyeong-bin convinces Lee Chung not to flee but to protect the people, so Lee Chung, the royal guard and his Jemulpo allies freed from prison proceed to fight to prevent the zombies from escaping the palace and attacking the capital.
+Lee Chung and his allies plan to draw the zombies together into a gigantic fiery explosion at the palace, but Kim kills Hak-Su and an infected Park, preventing the explosion.
+Lee Chung continues the plan, battling a horde of zombies and Kim, and scatters oil on the floor of the palace.
 Deok-hee fires a flaming arrow into the palace, which Lee Chung uses to ignite the oil, burning the palace down.